-Taking musical ideas from sketches through to a fully produced set of recordings often feels like magic.
+And this process of taking musical ideas from sketches through to a fully produced set of recordings often feels like magic.
 Literally creating something beautiful and tangible out of nothing.
-However, recording your music is always a super personal and often vulnerable experience – but when it’s going right it feels amazing.
+It’s so rewarding.
+But recording your music is always a super personal and often vulnerable experience – so it’s my job to be the ol’ midwife and make this process as smooth as possible.

-This collection features top line mics from state of the art companies like Austrian Audio (the new, higher tech AKG), AKG, Ear Trumpet Labs, Sennheiser, Shure, Audix, and more.
-I’ve invested in mics that I know I can trust to sound great because getting it right at the source is always the best way to start.
+I’ve developed a relatively keen ear for Gear That I Like, and a lot of that has been due to building up a really quality mic collection featuring top line mics from state of the art companies like Austrian Audio (the new, higher tech AKG), AKG, Ear Trumpet Labs, Sennheiser, Shure, Audix, and more.
+Some of these are super spenny, but the most expensive mic isn’t always the right one for a particular job!
+I’ve instead invested in mics that I know I can trust to sound great because getting it right at the source is always the best way to start.

 I’m here to help you get your songs from ideas to real life polished recordings that you can be proud of.
 Sometimes all that’s needed is a nice space, a set of great mics in the right places, and capturing that one great take – but at other times we need to really flesh a song out to maximise its emotional impact.